-The table at the end of this section identifies the CP activities, at a minimum, that have been and will be conducted during the site's investigation and cleanup program.
-The flowchart in Appendix C shows how these CP activities integrate with the site investigation and cleanup process.
-The public is informed about these CP activities through fact sheets and notices distributed at significant points during the program.
-Elements of the investigation and cleanup process that match up with the CP activities are explained briefly in Section 5.
+The table at the end of this section identifies the CPP activities, at a minimum, that have been and will be conducted during the site's investigation and cleanup program.
+The flowchart in Attachment C shows how these CPP activities integrate with the site investigation and cleanup process.
+The public is informed about these CPP activities through fact sheets and notices distributed at significant points during the program.
+Elements of the investigation and cleanup process that match up with the CPP activities are explained briefly in Section 5.

-- Notices and fact sheets help the interested and affected public to understand contamination issues related to a site, and the nature and progress of efforts to investigate and clean up a site - Public forums, comment periods and contact with project managers provide opportunities for the public to contribute information, opinions and perspectives that have potential to influence decisions about a site's investigation and cleanup.
-The site developer will be establishing a website in the future that describes the planned development activities at the site.
+- Notices and fact sheets help the interested and affected public to understand contamination issues related to a site, and the nature and progress of efforts to investigate and clean up a site. - Public forums, comment periods and contact with project managers provide opportunities for the public to contribute information, opinions and perspectives that have potential to influence decisions about a site's investigation and cleanup.

 The public is encouraged to contact project staff at any time during the site's investigation and cleanup process with questions, comments, or requests for information.
-This CP Plan maybe revised due to changes in major issues of public concern identified in Section 3 or in the nature and scope of investigation and cleanup activities.
+This CPP maybe revised due to changes in major issues of public concern identified in Section 3 or in the nature and scope of investigation and cleanup activities.